TheMuppet/deno-csp-satisfyer/README.md

 Import the solver function from `mod.ts` and define your problem using the CSP type.
-The solver takes a CSP and optionally a solver of your choice as parameters, by default the constrint-propagation method will be used.
+The solver takes a CSP and optionally a solver of your choice as parameters, by default the constraint-propagation method will be used.
 A CSP is constructed using a dictionary with `variables`, `values` and `constraints` as keys, and its corresponding values as a set of `strings`.
 Values can also be defined as a set of `numbers`.\